Python-GIS-book/site/README.md

-# site
+# Introduction to Spatial Analytics

-Website for the Introduction to Python for Geographic Data Analysis textbook
+Demo site for Introduction to Spatial Analytics -course.